 This three part series provides a brief review of the diagnoses known to affect vestibular function in children.
 We discuss common symptoms and diagnostic tests to quantify the extent of the child's impairment.
 We also discuss evidence-based treatments known to improve vestibular impairments.

-Part I: Incidence, Symptoms & Possible Diagnoses – Parents and pediatric health care professionals should be aware of the signs and symptoms of vestibular impairments.
+Part I: Incidence, Symptoms & Possible Diagnoses - Parents and pediatric health care professionals should be aware of the signs and symptoms of vestibular disorders.
 This enables referrals to appropriate specialists, who can diagnose and treat them.

 Part II: Assessment - Clinicians can use easy and inexpensive screening tests to determine whether a child should be referred to an otolaryngologist or audiologist for testing to determine whether or not the child has vestibular dysfunction.